Mike Leach remembered across college football, sports world

 In addition to the larger-than-life persona off the field, Leach won on it – a lot.

 Leach, a two-time Pac-12 Coach of the Year and the Big 12’s Coach of the Year in 2008, finished with a 158-107 record as a head coach.
-His stints at Texas Tech, Washington State and Mississippi State will anchor his coaching biography, but the high-octane offense he brought to each Lubbock, Pullman and Starkville will live on long after him.
+His stints at Texas Tech, Washington State and Mississippi State will anchor his coaching biography, but the high-octane, "Air Raid" offense he brought to each Lubbock, Pullman and Starkville will live on long after him.

+Prior to serving as head coach at those three college towns, Leach led the Oklahoma Sooners offense under Hall of Famer Bob Stoops.

+"RIP Mike my friend, you’ll always be cherished by Sooner Nation!
+Love and peace to Sharon and your children," Stoops wrote on Twitter, posted with an image of Leach on staff in Norman at the end of the 1990s.

 The college football world lost an icon Monday night.
 Here’s how it has reacted upon receiving the news: